2025 WA Annual Maths Conference

 Previously, her work as a mathematician centred on real-world applications, including railway scheduling and energy-efficient driving strategies.
 Amie connects with educators across Australia and globally through workshops, her blog (amiealbrecht.com), and social media (@nomad_penguin / @nomadpenguin).

-Professor Amie Albrecht will deliver Friday’s Keynote: Beyond One-Size-Fits-All: Why Pedagogical Pragmatism Matters.
+Professor Amie Albrecht delivered Friday’s Keynote: Beyond One-Size-Fits-All: Why Pedagogical Pragmatism Matters.